developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 #### Bug Reporting Configuration - Email Time to Live

-This Managed Configuration allows an Administrator using an EMM to configure a timeout value, the expiration of which causes the sending of Bug Reports via email to automatically cease.
+This Managed Configuration allows an Administrator using an EMM to configure a timeout value, the expiration of which causes the sending of Bug Reports through email to automatically cease.

-- When the value ***Never*** is chosen, when Zebra Extended Bug Reporting is configured to send Bug Reports to the Zebra Cloud Server, using Managed Configurations in the group **Bug Reporting Configuration - Send Via Email Detail**, Bug Reports continues to be sent via email until the configuration is explicitly changed again.
+- When the value ***Never*** is chosen, when Zebra Extended Bug Reporting is configured to send Bug Reports to the Zebra Cloud Server, using Managed Configurations in the group **Bug Reporting Configuration - Send Via Email Detail**, Bug Reports continues to be sent through email until the configuration is explicitly changed again.

-- When any other value is chosen, then at the time it is configured to send Bug Reports via email, using Managed Configurations in the group **Bug Reporting Configuration - Send Via Email Detail**, Zebra Extended Bug Reporting starts a timer from the specified timeout value.
-When the timer expires, Zebra Extended Bug Reporting ceases sending Bug Reports via email until the configuration is explicitly changed again.
+- When any other value is chosen, at the time it is configured to send Bug Reports through email, using Managed Configurations in the group **Bug Reporting Configuration - Send Via Email Detail**, Zebra Extended Bug Reporting starts a timer from the specified timeout value.
+When the timer expires, Zebra Extended Bug Reporting ceases sending Bug Reports through email until the configuration is explicitly changed again.

 ### Bug Reporting Configuration - Dialog Elements